If you like this page, please click the “Like” button!

 Bandana: Cotton.
 Washcloth, sweat band, towel etc.

 Smart Phone: Smartphones are optional, and a new addition to my gear.
-I carried one on the Desert Trail and used it to update my journal, as a phone, a clock, to check email, for listening to music, as a star chart, as a camera.
+I carried one on the Desert Trail and used it to update my journal, as a phone, a clock, to check email, as a GPS, for listening to music, as a star chart, as a camera.
 An awesome tool.
-Also carry a charger and possibly an extra battery.
+I think it makes sense to carry an external battery.
+The PowerGen 12000mAh is a great choice.
+It’s weight per recharge ratio is very good, it has an LED flashlight (practical as a backup) has 3 outputs and a 2 amp input (much faster charging than 1 amp input devices.)
 Solar chargers don’t work well on the A.T.

 Flashlight: Photon II Microlight.
 (2 of them) .4 oz.
 I have a dot of velcro on it, and a dot of velcro on the bill of my ballcap so I can use it as a headlamp, hands-free.
 Usually when it is dark, I am sleeping!